bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Code Review (CI) Checklist

+## Architecture
+- [ ] Architectural boundaries are being respected:
+	- [ ] Layer dependency is respected
+	- [ ] Elements in the correct layer for Services, Facades, Controllers, DAOs, Converters, Populators and DTOs
+	- [ ] Logic is in the right place for:
+		- [ ]  Business Logic in Services
+		- [ ]  Queries in DAOs
+		- [ ] Conversions in Converters and Populators
+		- [ ] UI logic and Behavior in Pages, Views,Tags, JavaScript and CSS files
+- [ ] DTOs are defined in beans.xml files and not directly as pojos
+- [ ] For self-hosted projects, no changes are being done directly on standard extensions

 ## General
 - [ ] All classes and methods have a single responsibility except for utility classes
 - [ ] Naming conventions are being adhered to for: